-We are offering 6,250,000 shares of our common stock, or approximately 35.8% of our common stock upon completion of this offering (or 39.1% if the underwriters exercise their option to purchase additional shares in full).
+We are offering 6,250,000 shares of our common stock, or approximately 35.9% of our common stock upon completion of this offering (or 39.2% if the underwriters exercise their option to purchase additional shares in full).
 This is our initial public offering and no public market currently exists for our shares.
-The initial public offering price is \$16.00 per share.
-Our common stock has been approved for listing on the Nasdaq Global Market ("Nasdaq") under the symbol "REFI".
+We anticipate that the initial public offering price will be between \$16.00 and \$18.00 per share.
+We have applied to list our common stock on the Nasdaq Global Market ("Nasdaq") under the symbol "REFI".